wilmix8/JAVA7.0/README.md

 Why we don't publish all the OakJava7 code ?
 ===========================================

-Beecause if the full implementation of Oakjava7 is known to others,so hackers,etc can easily create the compiler in Dotweb3.0 and they may overtake oakjava7 easily.
+Because if the full implementation of Oakjava7 is known to others,so hackers,etc can easily create the compiler in Dotweb3.0 and they may overtake oakjava7 easily.
 Because using Dotweb3.0 P.L one can create the compiler as fast as could.That's why we don't release  Dotweb3.0